 You have exceeded your shopping time limit and your shopping cart has been emptied.

-This page contains news and information regarding current zoning issues related to the Reston National Golf Course.
+This page contains news and information regarding past and current zoning issues related to the Reston National Golf Course.
 Reston Association is challenging attempts by the owners of the property to have the course rezoned for residential development.
 Other community and grassroots groups, such as Rescue Reston, are also involved in the fight to preserve the course and the open space.

 Click the image on the left to download a map of the properties adjacent to the Reston National Golf Course.